kbokh/mesosdockers/srk-base-conda/README.md

-## SRK-Lasagne
+## UA-Lasagne

 This dockerfile is destined for research and development of machine learning technologies especially deep learning.
 It can be use with mesos cluster.
-SRK-lasagne is based on:
+UA-lasagne is based on:
 - debian
 - cuda 7.5.18
 - miniconda